 Dr. Daniela Rossoni is an evolutionary biologist and post-doctoral fellow at the Field Museum of Natural History.
 Her goal is to understand how patterns of integration and modularity affect the trajectory and the rate of phenotypic evolution over time.
 Her work has focused on bats, Order Chiroptera, quantitative genetics, and phylogenetic comparative methods.

-Rossy Natale is a third year PhD candidate in the Integrative Biology program at UofC.
+Rossy Natale is a fourth year PhD candidate in the Integrative Biology program at UofC.
 She is interested in the evolution of functional and ecological morphological variation in charadriiform birds and the implications of that variation for community assembly and on potential responses to climate change.
 Rossy likes to run marathons through the woods in the middle of night.